 Trunch Cider Group

-Trunch Cider Group is no longer under the umbrella of TVS, but an independent non-profit group using donated apples from Trunch and surrounding villages.
+Trunch Cider Group is an independent non-profit group using donated apples from Trunch and surrounding villages.

 Our fruity, dry & slightly sparkling cider “Horatia’s Tipple” (2016 vintage) will be available in the following outlets from end of May: